andriyDev/BPScript/README.md

 Currently, the compiler is implemented as a commandlet.
 I hope to integrate this in the editor at some point.
 I'm still learning how to write a compiler, so improvements will be made as I progress.

-An example of a blueprint in script form can be found in TestBP.bp.
+An example of a blueprint in script form can be found in [TestBP.bp](http://github.com/andriyDev/BPScript/blob/master/TestBP.bp)

+A tutorial for the language can be found in [Tutorial.md](http://github.com/andriyDev/BPScript/blob/master/Tutorial.md)

 ## Compiling a script